mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-The next step is to pull up `summary statistics` for the full year of data:
+#### Now that we have more context about the data, the next step is to pull up `summary statistics` for the full year of data:

 <br>